KygekDev/libgamespyquery/README.md

 ```php
 $query->query();
 ```
-You can also set a timeout in seconds (optional)
+You can also set a timeout in seconds (optional), the default timeout is 2 seconds
 ```php
 $query->query(5);
 ```
-The `query()` function will throw a GameSpyQueryException if the destination IP and port can't be queried, so you need to surround it with a try-catch block\
+The `query()` function will throw a `GameSpyQueryException` if the destination IP and port can't be queried, so you need to surround it with a try-catch block\
 If everything worked correctly, you can use the `get()` function to get some info about the server\
 List of the data you can get:
 ```php